ros2/ros2_documentation/source/Concepts/Basic/About-Actions.rst

 -------------

 The action server is the entity that will accept the remote procedure request and perform some procedure on it.
-It is also responsible for sending out feedback as the action progresses, and should react to cancellation/preemption requests.
+It is also responsible for sending out feedback as the action progresses and should react to cancellation/preemption requests.
-For instance, suppose the action is supposed to calculate the Fibonacci sequence, and the message contains the following:
+For instance, consider an action to calculate the Fibonacci sequence with the following interface:

 .. code::